Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more.

 And there is no bigger manufacturer of universal remotes out there than Logitech.
 The company’s Harmony line of remotes is at the forefront of helping consumers control both home entertainment and smart home devices alike.

 According to Logitech, the answer to this question is YES.
 The company has also confirmed that all models of Apple TV are compatible with all Harmony universal remotes.
-However, the setup process is different for Harmony Hub based remotes, for Harmony IR remotes, and also for Logitech’s new Harmony Express remote.
+However, the setup process is different for Harmony’s family of Hub-based remotes vs Harmony infrared (IR) remotes.

 You can read our explanation about the various type of remotes here if you are interested.